CBSE Class 10 Social Science Syllabus 2024-25

 • Infer how the French Revolution had an impact on the European countries in the making of nation state.

-• Enumerate and evaluate the validity of the nature of the diverse social movements of the time
+• Comprehend the nature of the diverse social movements of the time.

-• Analyse and infer how the idea of nationalism emerged and led to the formation of nation states in Europe and elsewhere.
+• Analyse and infer the evolution of the idea of nationalism which led to the formation of nation states in Europe and elsewhere.

-• Explore various facets of Nationalistic movements that ushered in the sense of Collective Belonging
+• llustrate various facets of Nationalistic movements that ushered in the sense of Collective Belonging.

-• Discuss the impact of the first world war on triggering two defining movements (Khilafat & Non-cooperation Movement) in India.
+• Summarise the effects of the First World War that triggered the two defining movements (Khilafat & Non Cooperation Movement) in India

 • Students will examine textual content and other references and Present through PPT.

-• Viewing the relevant Snippets from the movies /video clippings depicting various events involving Gandhiji and other leaders and present findings through a panel discussion or seminars.
+• Viewing the relevant Snippets from the movies/ video clippings depicting various events involving Gandhiji and other leaders and present findings

-• Analyse the destructive impact of colonialism on the economy and the livelihoods of colonised people.
+• Enumerate the destructive impact of colonialism on the livelihoods of colonised people.

 • Initiate an Inquiry based learning using world café’ strategy and present your findings through café conversation strategy of each area (transformed the world in terms of economy, political, cultural and technological aspects.)